ddsky/spoonacular-api-clients/android/docs/IngredientsApi.md

 //import com.spoonacular.IngredientsApi;

 IngredientsApi apiInstance = new IngredientsApi();
-BigDecimal id = 9266; // BigDecimal | The id of the ingredient you want the amount for.
+Integer id = 9266; // Integer | The id of the ingredient you want the amount for.
 String nutrient = protein; // String | The target nutrient.
 See a list of supported nutrients.
-BigDecimal target = 2; // BigDecimal | The target number of the given nutrient.
+Integer target = 2; // Integer | The target number of the given nutrient.
 String unit = oz; // String | The target unit. try {
     ComputeIngredientAmount200Response result = apiInstance.computeIngredientAmount(id, nutrient, target, unit);